 There was a quote from Dr. John Henrik Clarke, which stated, “to control a people you must first control what they think about themselves and how they regard their history and culture.
 And when your conqueror makes you ashamed of your culture and your history, he needs no prison walls and no chains to hold you.”
 Which speaks volumes about certain elements of African American culture, particularly the portion that is magnified and celebrated in the media today.

 Most of the images I’ve seen of Black men throughout western media has been negative and emasculating, especially when it came to our relationship with women.
 Almost all of the men were either deadbeats, abusive thugs, pimps, or just all-around minstrel shows.
 If it wasn’t for my father, uncles, and other mentors who gave me a clear example of what manhood was, I would’ve been a lost cause.
 And what many need to start acknowledging, specifically those who have constantly critiqued the behavior of Black American men, is the social programming that we’ve been anchored under since birth.
-If most of what you see throughout your childhood is your worthlessness, via film, television, and music, the last thing you’re going to think about as an adult is becoming a responsible husband and father.
+If most of what you see and hear throughout your childhood is your worthlessness via film, television, and music, the last thing you’re going to think about as an adult is becoming a responsible husband and father.

 As I’ve mentioned before throughout this blog, there’s a lack of empathy within my community regarding our mental, emotional, and spiritual state.
 To have the history that we have yet still pretend like our internal healing can take a backseat just proves that we’re a little crazier than we think.
 And I’m fine to say it because I know that we do a lot of things to keep from breaking down.
 But the issue comes in when we don’t realize that this plays a factor in our relationships.

 I’ve heard some Black men say that they don’t trust anyone, especially women, but will still get into a relationship and wonder why it never works out.
 A lot of us mistakenly think that bravado, sexual prowess, and “swag” can overcompensate for being emotionally unhealthy.
-And if we’re not having serious conversations about rectifying wounds from childhood abuse, abandonment, racism, or lack of self-love, then being a stable mate is out of the question.
+If we’re not having serious conversations about rectifying wounds from childhood abuse, abandonment, racism, or lack of self-love, then being a stable mate is out of the question.

 The apprehension that a lot of Black American men have in terms of monogamous relationships is valid, but that doesn’t mean that we aren’t looking for one.
 Everyone wants to be loved, and we need a special kind of love.
-So to the women out there, particularly Black women, that love them some brothas, be patient.
+So to the women out there, particularly Black women who love them some brothas, be patient.
 We’re out here, we just need to get ourselves right first.

 Until Next Time…